costaivo/tutorial-reactjs/quotes-100.md

-# React Tutorials - Quotes App - 101 ---> Getting Started
+# React Tutorials - Quotes App - 100 ---> Getting Started

+## Introduction

+This tutorial series will guide you through building a Quotes Application using React with TypeScript.
+We'll use modern development tools and best practices to create a responsive, user-friendly application.

 ## Creating the Project Structure